makyo/writing/work/claw17/disappearance/index.md

 If I were a smarter lady, I would've spent more energy figuring out what to do once I got here than what I spent on that hour of unwinding my previous life.

 I can stay here, of course.
-There's a long-stay hotel that doesn't side-eye my cash too much, and there's a little kitchenette with a two burner stove that's plenty for cooking for myself.
+There's a long-stay hotel that doesn't side-eye my cash too much, and there's a little kitchenette in the room with a two burner stove that's plenty for cooking for myself.
 Getting groceries with cash is as easy as expected.

 But I can't get a job.